Vitalik Buterin: Early life and education

-On 30 November 2018, Buterin received an honorary doctorate from the Faculty of Business and Economics of the University of Basel on the occasion of the Dies Academicus.
+On 30 November 2018, Buterin received an honorary doctorate from the Faculty of Business and Economics of the University of Basel.

 Career

 Bitcoin Magazine

 In 2011, Buterin began writing for a publication called Bitcoin Weekly after meeting a person on a bitcoin forum with the aim of earning bitcoin.
 The owner offered five bitcoin (about $3.50 at the time) to anyone who would write an article for him.
 Buterin wrote for the site until it shut down soon thereafter due to insufficient revenue.
-In September 2011, Mihai Alisie reached out to Buterin about starting a new print publication called Bitcoin Magazine, a position which Buterin would accept as the first co-founder, and contribute to as a leading writer.
+In September 2011, Mihai Alisie reached out to Buterin about starting a new print publication called Bitcoin Magazine, a position which Buterin would accept as the first co-founder and contribute to as a leading writer.

 Bitcoin Magazine in 2012 later began publishing a print edition and has been referred to as the first serious publication dedicated to cryptocurrencies.
 While working for Bitcoin Magazine, Buterin reached out to Jed McCaleb for a job at Ripple who accepted.
 However, their proposed employment fell apart after Ripple was unable to support a U.S. visa for Buterin.

-In addition, he held a position on the editorial board of Ledger in 2016, a peer-reviewed scholarly journal that publishes full-length original research articles on the subjects of cryptocurrency and blockchain technology.
+In addition, he was from 2016 to 2024 a member of the editorial board of Ledger, a peer-reviewed scholarly journal that publishes full-length original research articles on the subjects of cryptocurrency and blockchain technology.